This page describes Magnolia's main uses of YAML, a data serialization format designed for human readability and interaction with scripting languages:

 !include directive to add a reusable YAML chunk.
 Include a fragment on a sub-level of your new definition or include a complete definition on top of your new definition.
 Reference the file you include by its resource path.
 The path to such a resource has the following pattern:

-As of Magnolia 5.5.6+ you can also modify the included part of the definition.
+You can also modify the included part of the definition.

 Syntactic variants of the directive